Lucky-Fan/Lucky-Fan.github.io/index.md

 - Sustainable issues for urban transportation
 - Reinforcement learning based traffic control

  Welcome to my homepage!
-If you want to know more about me, you can explore on [CV](_pages/CV.md) part!
+If you want to know more about me, feel free to explore [CV](_pages/CV.md) part!

 # News